Hardly a hero

 - Adam Westing: Caricatures himself with glee in Kingsman: The Golden Circle.

-- Album Title Drop: Not including album titles that become Title Tracks, Ice on Fire comes from a line in "Nikita".
-The Union comes from a line in "Gone to Shiloh".
+- Album Title Drop: Not including album titles that become Title Tracks, Ice on Fire comes from a line in "Nikita", and The Union comes from a line in "Gone to Shiloh".

 - The Alcoholic: "Elderberry Wine", "Social Disease", "Talking Old Soldiers" and "Saturday Night's Alright for Fighting" depict this in song.
 Elton's main lyricist Bernie Taupin sobered up in Real Life in the late '70s, Elton himself by 1990.